Ravikisha/PythonCentralHub/src/content/docs/guides/Home.md

 ---
-title: Home
+title: Welcome to Python Central Hub!
 description: Python Central Hub is your go-to resource for mastering the Python programming language.
-Whether you're a beginner taking your first steps into the world of programming or an experienced developer looking to enhance your Python skills, you've come to the right place.
+We offer comprehensive tutorials, hands-on projects, and the latest updates and news in the Python ecosystem.
 sidebar:
     order: 1
 ---

-# Welcome to Python Central Hub!

 ## Your Gateway to Python Mastery